idanoo/php-resque/README.md

 ## Requirements ##

-* PHP 5.3+
+* PHP 5.6+
+* phpredis
 * Redis 2.2+
-* Optional but Recommended: Composer
+* Composer

 ## Getting Started ##

 The easiest way to work with php-resque is when it's installed as a Composer package inside your project.
-Composer isn't strictly required, but makes life a lot easier.

 If you're not familiar with Composer, please see <http://getcomposer.org/>.